 What we like: Lightweight and easily customizable.

 What we don’t: Performance falls short in icy conditions.

 Contour is a mountaineering-focused brand revered among hardcore backcountry enthusiasts.
 Within their lineup, we think the Guide Pure is one of their strongest designs.
 Like the Pomoca Race Pro 2.0 above, the Guide Pure’s plush is all-mohair, making it a great match for regular backcountry-goers headed out on long tours.
-The skins do require you to attach the tip clip, but the process is relatively straightforward and requires only a single snip once you’ve dialed in fit (cutting Black Diamond skins, on the other hand, is considerably more involved).
+The skins do require you to attach the tip clip, but the process is relatively straightforward and requires only a single snip once you’ve dialed in fit.
 And when you need to make adjustments in the field, it’s as easy as pulling the tab along the tail attachment to tighten.